Rashedeen/CCIT-PROJECTS/README.md

-This is where i keep my projects, feel free to read
+This is where i keep my college projects, feel free to read